The 9th annual ProductCamp St. Louis 2020 was held Saturday, March 7, 2020 at Webster University.

 What is ProductCamp?

 ProductCamp is a free, non-profit, user-driven, collaborative and professional “unconference” for anyone who builds, designs, markets or manages a product or service.
 It is a production of the St. Louis Product Management Group and St. Louis Makes and is generally held in February or March.
-ProductCamp St. Louis 2020 will be our 9th annual event.
+ProductCamp St. Louis 2020 was our 9th annual event.

 The Concept Grows Worldwide